-Mahane Yehuda is Jerusalem‘s famous food market just off the Jaffa Road.
+Mahane Yehuda (or Machane Yehuda) is Jerusalem‘s famous food market just off the Jaffa Road.
 Mahane Yehuda is a Jerusalem institution.
 Although traffic changes and a more urban lifestyle with supermarkets and corner shops have made a visit to the “shuk” (the market) less of a necessity; the devotees make a weekly pilgrimage to Mahane Yehuda.
 People come from far and wide in Israel to visit Mahane Yehuda; and to cater for them there are an increasing number of coffee and gift shops within Mahane Yehuda.